abbibrunton/notes/topics/cloud/modules/cloudenablingtechnologies/README.md

 ### Virtualization VS Multi-Tenanting

-Virtualisation is a type of multi-tenanting, in that it allows multiple users to share a single physical resource.
+Virtualization is a type of multi-tenanting, in that it allows multiple users to share a single physical resource.
 It does this by separating the users at the hypervisor level.
 * Namely, every customer has their own virtual machine, from the OS up